YOGA IS

 Hatha Yoga practices result in balancing the entire nervous system resulting in a balance of Body and Mind, physical energy and mental energy.

-Hatha Yoga Pradipika starts with the Shatkarmas or cleansing processes, these processes are to remove the blockages in Nadis (psychic/pranic energy channels).
-The purification is the first in Hatha Yoga, once the body is free of disease, the next step is recommended and that is asanas.
+The Hatha Yoga Pradipika begins with the Shatkarmas, or cleansing techniques, designed to remove blockages in the Nadis (our pranic energy channels).
+Purification is the essential first step in Hatha Yoga; once my body is free of disease, I move forward to the practice of Asanas